Usmankhujaev/Distance-Estimation-with-SFA3D/README.md

 ## Getting started
-Follow the requirements, data preparation, and how to run steps that are well-described in [SFA3D](https://github.com/maudzung/SFA3D)
+Follow the requirements, data preparation, and how-to-run steps that are well-described in [SFA3D](https://github.com/maudzung/SFA3D)

+## EKF implementation

+The main idea of the tracking mechanism is in multiple key features that include initialization, prediction, correction track management, track update algorithm, and track creation and deletion.
+We applied the Extended Kalman Filter method for the track prediction and correction of the frames.
+The

 ## Citation